TillF/WASA-SED/docs/index.md

 Krysanova, V., Wechsung, F., Arnold, J., Srinivasan, R., Williams, J. (2000): SWIM (Soil and Water Integrated Model), User Manual.
 PIK Report Nr.
 69, pp 239.

 <a name=""></a>
-Medeiros, PHA., Guentner, A., Francke, T., Mamede, GL., De Araújo, JC.
+Medeiros, PHA., Güntner, A., Francke, T., Mamede, GL., De Araújo, JC.
 (2010): Modelling spatio-temporal patterns of sediment yield and connectivity in a semi-arid catchment with the WASA-SED model.
 Hydrological Sciences Journal 55:4, 636-648.
 (1)

 <a name=""></a>
 Maidment, D. R. (1993): Handbook of hydrology.
 MGraw-Hill, New York.

-<a name=""></a>
+<a name="mamede-2008"></a>
 Mamede, G. (2008): Reservoir sedimentation in dryland catchments: Modelling and management.
 PhD thesis at the University of Potsdam, Germany, published on: https://publishup.uni-potsdam.de/opus4-ubp/files/1546/mamede_diss.pdf.

 <a name=""></a>